-1. Terminology
+1. Terminology 1

-2. Introduction and purpose 5
+2. Introduction and purpose 2

 3. Key personnel

-4. Policy principles and aims 7
+4. Policy principles and aims

-5. Statutory framework, key statutory and non-statutory guidance 8
+5. Statutory framework, key statutory and non-statutory guidance

-6. Roles and responsibilities 9
+6. Roles and responsibilities

-7. Safe school, safe staff 14
+7. Safe school, safe staff

+/.
 Extended school and off-site arrangements

-Media recordings, audio, image and video (including digital files) 16
+Media recordings, audio, image and video (including digital files)

+0

-8. Training 16
+8. Training

 9. Teaching and Learning

-10.
+10. Child protection overview and specific safeguarding concerns

-0. Recognising abuse
+Recognising abuse

 Physical abuse

-Emotional abuse 18
+Emotional abuse Neglect

-Neglect

 Indicators of abuse

 Impact of abuse

+Taking action

-Taking action Mental health
+Mental health

 Domestic abuse

-Homelessness
+Homelessness 21

 Children with family members in prison

 Contextual safeguarding and exploitation

 Children missing education

-Child council cycle iterior (CSE)
+Children who run away or go missing from home or care

 Child sexual exploitation (CSE)

 Consent

 Key factors in child sexual exploitation

 Links to other kinds of crime

 Potential vulnerabilities

 Possible indicators of child sexual exploitation

-·

 Children may be perpetrators of abuse

 Child criminal exploitation (CCE)

+County lines

 Serious youth violence

 School-related weapons incidents

-Child on Child abuse

-What to do: 31
+What to do:

 Bullying

 Sexual violence and sexual harassment

 Sexual violence:

+Sexual narassment: Sexual narassment is unwanted conduct of a sexual nature that car 1 occur online

+and offline.
+Sexual harassment is likely to: violate a child's dignity, and/or make them fee el intimidated,

+degraded or humiliated and/or create a hostile, offensive or sexualised environment 31

-Harmful sexual behaviours:
+Harmful sexual behaviours: 32

-Responding to allegations of sexual harassment and sexual violence 35
+Responding to allegations of sexual harassment and sexual violence

-Unsubstantiated, unfounded, false or malicious reports 35

 Upskirting

 Sharing nudes and semi-nudes

 Viewing the imagery

-Deletion of images 39
+Deletion of images

-Cybercrime 39
+Cybercrime

-Online safety 40
+Online safety

 So-called 'honour based' abuse

 Female genital mutilation (FGM)

-Forced marriage
+Forced marriage 41

 Child trafficking and modern slavery

-Types of Modern Slavery
+Types of Modern Slavery 42

 Private fostering

 Radicalisation and extremism

+Suicide and self-harm

 Fabricated or induced illnesses

-11 Children who may be particularly vulnerable
+11. Children who may be particularly vulnerable

-Children who have a social worker
+12. Children who have a social worker 49

-Children looked after and previously looked after
+13. Children looked after and previously looked after 49

-Identified areas of particular risk for our school
+14. Identified areas of particular risk for our school 50

-Early help and interagency working
+15. Early help and interagency working

-What to do if staff are concerned about a child's welfare
+16. What to do if staff are concerned about a child's welfare

-17. What to do if a pupil discloses to a member of staff 54
+17. What to do if a pupil discloses to a member of staff

-18. Notifying parents 55
+18. Notifying parents

-19. Making a referral to the Single Point of Access (SPA) 55
+19. Making a referral to the Single Point of Access (SPA)

-20. Support for staff 56
+20. Support for staff

-Confidentiality
+21. Confidentiality 54

-Record Keeping
+22. Record Keeping 55

-Procedure for dealing with complaints and allegations about staff
+23. Procedure for dealing with complaints and allegations about staff 55

-23. Low level concerns
+57

-2.4 Whistleblowing
+24. Whistleblowing 58

--

-Physical intervention
+25. Physical intervention

-Linked policies
+26. Linked policies

-App endix 1
+Appendix 1

 Concern reporting form

-App pendix 2
+Appendix 2

 Concerns flow chart

-App endix 3
+Appendix 3

 Body map

-App pendix 4
+Appendix 4

-Links
+Links 69

-y years foundation stage (EYFS) statutory framework
+Early years foundation stage (EYFS) statutory framework 69

-App pendix 5 72
+Appendix 5 73

-The Seven Rs 73
+The Seven Rs

-App pendix 6 74

-Safer Recruitment and DBS checks - policy and procedures 74